kt-g/kt-g/README.md

 I currently TA [15-122: Principles of Imperative Computation](https://www.cs.cmu.edu/~15122/) and contribute math problems to [CMIMC](https://cmimc.math.cmu.edu/).

 In high school, I was the lead web developer and head of analytics and strategy of my robotics team.
-I also conducted bioinformatics research regarding osteoarthritis at the Stanford Robinson Lab advised by Dr. Qian Wang and Dr. Shady Younis.
+I also conducted bioinformatics research with Dr. Qian Wang and Dr. Shady Younis at the Stanford Robinson Lab.